marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   basic blocks in one big block.
 The idea is to present loop in such form so that vectorizer can have one to one mapping between statements and available vector operations.
-This pass is located in tree-if-conv.c and is described by ``pass_if_conversion``.
+This pass is located in :samp:`tree-if-conv.c` and is described by ``pass_if_conversion``.

 * Conditional constant propagation

   This pass relaxes a lattice of values in order to identify those that must be constant even in the presence of conditional branches.
-  The pass is located in tree-ssa-ccp.c and is described by ``pass_ccp``.
+  The pass is located in :samp:`tree-ssa-ccp.c` and is described by ``pass_ccp``.

-  A related pass that works on memory loads and stores, and not just register values, is located in tree-ssa-ccp.c and described by ``pass_store_ccp``.
+  A related pass that works on memory loads and stores, and not just register values, is located in :samp:`tree-ssa-ccp.c` and described by ``pass_store_ccp``.

 * Conditional copy propagation

   This is similar to constant propagation but the lattice of values is the 'copy-of' relation.
 It eliminates redundant copies from the code.
-The pass is located in tree-ssa-copy.c and described by ``pass_copy_prop``.
+The pass is located in :samp:`tree-ssa-copy.c` and described by ``pass_copy_prop``.

-  A related pass that works on memory copies, and not just register copies, is located in tree-ssa-copy.c and described by ``pass_store_copy_prop``.
+  A related pass that works on memory copies, and not just register copies, is located in :samp:`tree-ssa-copy.c` and described by ``pass_store_copy_prop``.

 * Value range propagation